oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 component API.
 And as any components is also an event emitter, hence it inherits from the `eventifier` mixin.

-The `board` component is bringing its own business API, and also produces some changes on the default component behavior.
+The `board` component supplies its own business API, and also produces some changes on the default component behavior.
 Among other appended API, some noteworthy differences from the default implementation are listed here.